 Private credit refers to non-bank lending to individuals or businesses, typically secured by tangible assets.
 In real estate, this often means short-term loans backed by residential properties—used for renovations, new construction, or bridge financing.
 These investments are structured to generate income while maintaining a strong collateral position.

 But despite this institutional momentum, access for everyday investors remains limited.
-That’s what makes opportunities like the Arrived Private Credit Fund unique: it offers access to a high-performing asset class that’s historically been difficult for retail investors to reach.
+That’s what makes opportunities like the Arrived Real Estate Income Fund unique: it offers access to a high-performing asset class that’s historically been difficult for retail investors to reach.

-Three reasons investors are allocating more to private real estate credit:
+Three reasons investors are allocating more to real estate-backed private:

 Reliable, asset-backed income